The Kitchen Makeover (Part 2) - 7 More Steps to the Space of Your Dreams

 Empty your pantry and clean all of the shelves.
 Toss foods that are past their expiration dates.
 Group like foods together so you can return them to the pantry in categories.
 This will make it easier to locate what you want, see what you need to add to your grocery list, and keep you from buying six cans of tuna when you already have eight in the cupboard.

-As you group foods together, you will come across some things you don't remember purchasing and have no plan for using.
+As you group foods together, you'll come across some things you don't remember purchasing and have no plan for using.
 Pay attention to these buying mistakes so you won't make them again.
 That dried fenugreek you bought for one Indian dish last year (and used ¼ teaspoon) should be tossed.
 Ditto the mostly-full bag of stale garlic pretzels.
 You might be able to donate the unopened jar of strawberry habanero jam, but even if you can't, there's no reason to keep it in the back of your cupboard.
 If you're worried about food waste, be more thoughtful about the food you buy!
-It's already wasted if it's languishing in your pantry.
+It's already wasted if it's buried in your pantry.

 Ready to tackle the refrigerator?
 Empty it completely and clean it thoroughly.
 (You'll do the same with the freezer.)
 Get rid of old or suspect foods hiding in the back.
 Consider investing in a set of glass storage containers to replace your old warped and stained plastic.
 Leftovers taste better when they're stored in glass and are safer to reheat.
 And nice glass bowls can even be used as serveware.